June 1 - August 31, 2023

-Why let kids have all the fun?
 Milwaukee Public Library (MPL) is here to help grown-ups celebrate this summer with the best books around.
-Read or listen to five books between May 21 and August 31, 2020 and be entered to win a membership for Milwaukee Film, one of 14 $50 gift cards from The Bronzeville Collective generously donated by MKE Black, and other fun Milwaukee Public Library goodies.
+Read or listen to five books between June 1 – August 31, 2023, and be entered to win a fantastic prize.

 The Book by Book Adult Summer Reading Program supports the library’s goal of creating a city of readers and lifelong learners by encouraging adults to read based on their interests, visit the library during the summer, and model positive reading habits.
 Past program participants have shared that the program helped reignite their passion for reading with the added benefit of fun prizes!

 A special thank you to our 2023 prize sponsors!

 - Milwaukee Art Museum Family Membership (3 - One Year Each)

 - Discovery World Family Membership (3 – One Year Each)